 Scan to Fax Directly

-eFax messenger also allowed for the ability to scan directly to a fax transmission – on Linux this options is not available.
+eFax Messenger also allowed for the ability to scan directly to a fax transmission – on Linux this option is not available.

 eFax’s Open Source File Format Compatibility

 For users of Linux and fans of open source in general, Open Office and Star Office are often the primary choices for an office suite.